 Biography

-He was born in London in 1976, the youngest of three brothers growing up between Belgravia, London and Layer-de-la-Haye in rural East Anglia.
-(The Fiske family first arrived a few miles from the present family home there as Viking victors at the great Battle of Maldon in 991 A.D.)
+Alexander was born in London in 1976, the youngest of three brothers growing up between Belgravia in London and Layer-de-la-Haye in rural East Anglia.

-His father Clive Fiske Harrison began as stockbroker in the City of London at Panmure Gordon & Co. under Ian Cameron, the father of the future Conservative Prime Minister David Cameron, then he moved to Fiske & Co., which later publicly listed on the London Stock Exchange with Clive as chairman of the board on which Alexander sits as a director.
+After graduating from Cambridge, Alexander’s father Clive Fiske Harrison began his career as stockbroker in the City of London at Panmure Gordon & Co under Ian Cameron, the father of Prime Minister David Cameron.

-Alexander was educated at Eton and then at the Universities of Oxford and London, beginning in Biological Sciences after a lifelong fascination with animals, having joined the World Wildlife Fund (as it then was) in 1988, aged 11, and Greenpeace in 1992, aged 16.
-He has remained a member of the former for over three decades.
+Alexander was educated at Eton and then at the Universities of Oxford and London, beginning in Biological Sciences after a lifelong fascination with animals, having joined the World Wildlife Fund (as it then was) in 1988, aged 11, and Greenpeace in 1992.
+He has remained a member of the WWF for three and a half decades.

-He studied under Dr Malcolm J. Coe of the Department of Zoology at Oxford University and who ran ran their Animal Ecology Research Group in the Tsavo National Park in Kenya, specialising in elephant ecology, and author of Islands in the Bush: A Natural History of the Kora National Reserve, Kenya.
+From 1994, he studied biology under Dr Malcolm J. Coe of the Department of Zoology at Oxford University and who ran ran their Animal Ecology Research Group in the Tsavo National Park in Kenya, specialising in elephant ecology.

-Two years later, Alexander went on to study Philosophy, Politics and Economics, specialising in the thought of David Hume and Immanuel Kant under Dr John D. Kenyon, who was tutored by Jonathan Bennett, author of Kant’s Analytic, and Kant’s Dialectic, who himself was under M. J. Scott-Taggart and so on and so forth in an unbroken line of teaching back to Kant himself.
+Alexander went on to study Philosophy, Politics and Economics, specialising in the thought Immanuel Kant under Dr John D. Kenyon making him part of an unbroken line of teaching back to Kant himself.
+He also specialised in the later thought of the Post-Kantian Austrian philosopher Ludwig Wittgenstein.

-At the London School of Economics and Political Science he studied as a postgraduate at the Department of Philosophy, Logic and Scientific Method, his thesis on the possibility of revising the laws of classical logic in the light of quantum theory in physics.
-He returned to foundations of biology and consciousness studies under Professor David Papineau at King’s College, London, before leaving academia.
-(He holds both Master of Science and Master of Arts degrees.)
+At the London School of Economics and Political Science he studied as a postgraduate at Wittgenstein’s rival Austrian, Karl Popper’s old Department of Philosophy, Logic and Scientific Method.
+Alexander wrote his thesis on the possibility of revising the laws of classical logic in the light of quantum theory in physics, as well as studying the foundations of biology, psychology and consciousness under Professor David Papineau at King’s College, London.

-Aside from student journalism, his first article was ‘Hume and Kant’ in The Times Literary Supplement in 1997, when he was 21, and that same year on his travels in North Africa for The Times.
-He has since written for those publications many times, as well as The Independent, Financial Times, Daily Telegraph, The SpectatorProspect, Frieze and Condé Nast’s GQ magazines.
-He has also written in Spanish for ABC and El Norte de Castilla.
+His first professional journalism was for The Times in 1998, aged 21, on his travels in North Africa and Spain in The Times.
+He has since also written for the Financial Times, Daily Telegraph, The SpectatorProspect, Frieze and Condé Nast’s GQ and Traveller magazines.
+He has also written in Spanish for ABC, El Norte de Castilla and Diario de Navarra.

 scanner-250309-lion-hunt

-Following lions in the Kruger Park, South Africa (Photo by Alexander Fiske-Harrison)
+Following lions in the Kruger Park, South Africa (Photo: Alexander Fiske-Harrison)

-His first long feature article was after serving as a judge on the Loebner Prize 2000, the largest international contest of Artificial Intelligence.
+His first long feature article was after serving as a judge on the Artificial Intelligence Turing Test, the 10th Loebner Prize, in 2000, the largest and most contest of AI in the world.
 He wrote the commentary essay on that and the philosophy of AI, Alan Turing and Ludwig Wittgenstein for The TLS.
 His conclusions were technical but wide-ranging,

 “The truth of the matter is hard to come by.
 Sufficiently good simulations of humans will inevitably come, and when they do, we may end up with no choice but to concede to their consciousness.
 One of the problems of consciousness is that we “identified” people and certain animals as conscious long before we “knew” (in the linguistic sense) they were so.
 Now scientific enquiry begs us to name our conditions for identifying something as conscious, and the trouble is that we do not really have any….
 Wittgenstein hit this nail on the head with the comment, “My attitude towards him was an attitude towards a soul.
 I am not of the opinion that he has a soul.”
 For if it was mere opinion, or a piece of ordinary knowledge, it could be disconfirmed, which our thoughts on the consciousness of others can not.”